13 Focused Assessment: Nutritional Assessment

 IV.
 Nutritional Assessment

-Nutritional assessment is an ongoing component for daily assessment especial for patients with nutritional concerns and patients who are at risk for nutritional deficits.
+Nutritional assessment is an ongoing component of daily assessment, especially for patients with nutritional concerns and those at risk for nutritional deficits.

 Screening for Nutritional Status Additional Information